Do Nova Scotia Duck Tolling Retrievers Like Swimming?

-Our dog was category 2 in this case.
+Our Duck Toller used to belong to the 2nd category.
 When our Nova Scotia Duck Tolling Retriever Stippy was young he was a bit afraid of the water and didn’t want to go in too deep let alone swim in it!
 He was about 9 months old when he learned to swim.
 On a summer evening after a hot day, we went for a walk with him near a lake to cool down.

 I went into the water with one of his favorite toys and he followed me.
 Slowly I walked backward deeper into the water and distracted him with his toy.
 Before he knew it he was in the water and was swimming.
 Since that evening he loves to swim and enjoys nothing more than being in the water with his tennis ball.
 We’ve created a “swimming monster”!